Frequently Asked Questions

 Past Conferences have included a wide range of ages, generally from 20 to 90, with most attendees in their 30s and 40s.

 If I am accepted, when will I be assigned to a workshop?

-After acceptance notes have been sent and we receive deposits from those who will attend, we sort participants into workshops.
-Decisions are based on the faculty workshop leader choices noted on the applications.
+After acceptance notes have been sent and we receive deposit/confirmation forms from those who will attend, we sort participants into workshops.
+Decisions are based on the faculty workshop leader choices noted on those forms.
 We do our best to give attendees one of their top choices.